For women who experience infertility or recurrent pregnancy loss, chromosomal abnormalities in an embryo may be a contributing factor.

 - has a 98% accuracy rate in detecting major chromosome abnormalities

 - is indicated for couples at higher risk of having a child with a specific single gene disorder

 - can now be performed for most known single gene disorders.

 - increases pregnancy success and promotes the birth of healthy babies

 - if you decide to add PGT-M (formerly PGD) to your treatment plan, please be sure to discuss it with your Financial Coordinator, as often times there are additional out-of-pocket costs involved

 Our collaborating laboratories have extensive experience with PGT-M and have analyzed more than 250 different single gene disorders.

 Its purpose is to aide in the identification and diagnosis of genetic abnormalities that may lead to disease during or after your baby's birth.
 It reduces the chances of conceiving a child with a genetic factor and increases your chance of carrying and delivering a healthy baby.

-PGD can identify many genetic disorders, including:
+PGT-M can identify many genetic disorders, including: